stefanwittwer/remotion-animated/sites/docs/docs/animations/move.md

 The element will be moved down by this amount (in pixels).

+### z?: `number`

+The element will be moved for- or backward along the z-axis by this amount (in pixels).

+This affects the element's position in 3D space, which will be visible if the element [has a perspective](https://css-tricks.com/how-css-perspective-works/).

 ### initialX?: `number`

 The x position offset that is used at the start of the animation (in pixels). _Defaults to 0._